Fish, birds and many other animals thrive in this ecosystem at the edge of the ocean.

 - Watch cownose, Southern and Atlantic stingrays glide through an open tank.

 - Find live birds patrolling the sandy beach for food.

 - Wait for the "splash!" in the Surf Zone tank.

 - See how the BP Deepwater Horizon oil spill in 2010 is affecting the Gulf today.

-Extending from the coast to the edge of the continental shelf, this region is one of the most diverse and productive in the Gulf of Mexico.
-It is also the one of the most changeable.
+Extending from the coast to the edge of the continental shelf, the shores and shallows are the most diverse and productive areas of the Gulf of Mexico.

 Air, Land & Sea

 Daily tides, waves, currents and strong winds continually reshape the shoreline.
 Barrier islands, like Padre Island which is the longest in the world, protect lagoons and beaches from the destructive effects of wind and waves.
 Animals take advantage of the wide variety of habitats found here.

 Surf zone animals often employ evasive tactics to cope with the force of waves continually pounding the shoreline.
 Many clams, crabs and worms live beneath the sand.
 Crabs wedge into rocky outcrops, while barnacles and anemones cling tightly to hard surfaces.
 Animals like drum, kingfish and pompano can swim quickly into deeper waters when dangerous waves threaten.

 Our Actions Matter